KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-CalendarExt3 by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3)

-1. - I - No image found.
+1. Issue: No image found.

 ## [MMM-CalendarExt3Agenda by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3Agenda)

-1. - I - No image found.
+1. Issue: No image found.

 ## [MMM-CalendarExt3Timeline by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3Timeline)

-1. - I - No image found.
+1. Issue: No image found.

 ## [MMM-CalendarExtMinimonth by MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExtMinimonth)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-CalendarExtMinimonth.js`: Replace it with `MagicMirror²`.

 ## [MMM-CalendarExtPlan by MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExtPlan)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-CalendarExtPlan.js`: Replace it with `MagicMirror²`.

 ## [MMM-CalendarExtTimeline by MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExtTimeline)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-CalendarExtTimeline.js`: Replace it with `MagicMirror²`.

 ## [MMM-CalendarTodayTomorrow by qunu](https://github.com/qunu/MMM-CalendarTodayTomorrow)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'require("https")' in file `calendarfetcher.js`: Replace it with built-in fetch.
 3. Recommendation: Found 'node-fetch' in file `calendarfetcher.js`: Replace it with built-in fetch.

 ## [MMM-CalendarWeek by heskja](https://github.com/heskja/MMM-CalendarWeek)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-CalendarWeek.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `calendarfetcher.js`: Replace it with `MagicMirror²`.